finencoarse/ripple_effect/README.md

 The Host gives the Joiner their new Virtual IP (e.g., a 100.x.x.x address from Tailscale).
 The Joiner connects using that Virtual IP.

-*Note for Windows WSL users: If you are hosting on WSL, Windows may block the incoming connection.
+* Note for Windows WSL users: If you are hosting on WSL, Windows may block the incoming connection.
 You may need to run wsl --set-sparse true in PowerShell, or install Tailscale directly inside your Linux terminal.

+## File Structure
+test.c - Main source code containing UI, Networking, and AI logic. puzzleX_X.txt - Auto-generated map files. savegame_X.txt - Auto-generated save states. leaderboard.txt - Tracks global player stats.